Types of Prohibited Discrimination

 The Pregnancy Discrimination Act is an amendment to Title VII of the Civil Rights Act of 1964.
 Discrimination on the basis of pregnancy, childbirth, or related medical conditions constitutes unlawful sex discrimination under Title VII, which covers employers with 15 or more employees, including state and local governments.
 Title VII also applies to employment agencies and to labor organizations, as well as to the federal government.
 Women who are pregnant or affected by related conditions must be treated in the same manner as other applicants or employees with similar abilities or limitations.

 Executive Order 13087, issued on May 28, 1998, prohibits discrimination based upon sexual orientation within Executive Branch civilian employment.
 The Executive Order states this policy uniformly by adding sexual orientation to the list of categories for which discrimination is prohibited.
-For additional information on procedures to address allegations of discrimination based on sexual orientation, employees should consult the OPM's publication, Addressing Sexual Orientation Discrimination in Federal Civilian Employment, OWR-25 (June 1999).
+For additional information on procedures to address allegations of discrimination based on sexual orientation and gender identity, employees should consult OPM's publication, Addressing Sexual Orientation and Gender Identity Discrimination in Federal Civilian Employment (rev. June 2015).
 Employees also should contact the Office of Special Counsel at (202) 653-7188 and/or the U.S. Merit Systems Protection Board at (202) 653-6772 to determine whether they have a prohibited personnel practice complaint under 5 U.S.C.
 2302(b)(10).